DanielMazurkiewicz/WebAI/README.md

   },
-  ["parameter1", "parameter2", "parameterN"], // JSON model properties that should be passed as arguments to this operation );
+  ["parameter1", "parameter2", "parameterN"], // JSON model properties that should be passed as arguments to this operation
+  // there should be a list of names reserved for special purpouses );

 // defines a new activation function for given domain, its execution always fallbacks to JS engine